Ships Exporting Iranian Oil Go Dark, Raising Sanctions Red Flags

 "In most cases we assume it's not plausible that a trader would be ignorant of any attempts to avoid international monitoring of ship movements especially if it occurs on multiple shipping companies with the same trading company," he said.

-Oil traders typically monitor the movements of their cargoes and would be in a position to know if the AIS isn't transmitting location, according to shipping and sanctions experts.
+Oil traders typically monitor the movements of their cargoes and would be in a position to know if the AIS isn't transmitting location, shipping and sanctions experts said.

 In the nine Petrochemix shipments in the second half of 2016, seven ships emitted no AIS radio signals at some point.
-A co-owner of Petrochemix, when asked about the shipments, said Petrochemix had no relations or business with Iranian companies, and that any AIS shutoff was a matter for vessel owners.
-Petrochemix chartered tankers owned by seven different shippers during the period.
+A Petrochemix co-owner, when asked about the shipments, said the firm had no relations or business with Iranian companies, and that any AIS shut-off was a matter for vessel owners.
+Petrochemix chartered tankers owned by seven different shippers in the period.

 The 47 shipments during which AIS was off were handled by 15 vessels.
 Many of the shipowners couldn't be reached, and one declined to comment.
 One shipper said many charterers tell ships to shut off the AIS because "most major banks don't want to deal with" such trade.